Books Similar to Harry Potter

 The Familiars series by Adam Jay Epstein and Andrew Jacobson (8 – 12 years)

-I’m a big fan of this series.
+I’m a big fan of this series and it’s a bit easier to read than the Harry Potter books.
 Do you know about familiars?
 They are the magical animal companions to wizards.
 And in this first story, they’ll have to save the world when the wizard’s powers are taken away.
 Great for kids who love animals and magical adventures.

 The Land of Stories by Chris Colfer (8 – 12 years)